Khouderchah-Alex/amlang/README.md

 ### Simple REPL

-To play around with a simple form of the base language system, run `cargo run --example repl`.
+To play around with a simple form of the base language system, run `cargo run --example simple_repl`.

 Basic commands:
   - Environment: